meuleman/epilogos/README.md

 ## Prerequisites

 To compute epilogos, you must have the external programs `bgzip` and `starch` in your PATH environment variable.
-The first tool is part of the [htslib](https://github.com/samtools/htslib) kit, while the latter application is part of [BEDOPS](https://github.com/bedops/bedops)).
+The first tool is part of the [htslib](https://github.com/samtools/htslib) kit, while the latter application is part of [BEDOPS](https://github.com/bedops/bedops).

 ## Running epilogos

 A single script, `computeEpilogos.sh`, does all the processing.

-<aside class="notice">See [below](#single-chromosome-execution) for important differences between `computeEpilogos.sh` and `computeEpilogos_singleChromosomeSingleProcessor.sh` scripts</aside>
+See [below](#single-chromosome-execution) for important differences between `computeEpilogos.sh` and `computeEpilogos_singleChromosomeSingleProcessor.sh` scripts.
 Before you run the script, you need to make the executable programs that the script calls.
 This is done by running `make` from this directory.
 This will make 3 programs, and place them into a parallel directory named `bin`.

 After you have made these programs, and before you run the script, you need to do one more thing:  Enable the script to find the `bin` directory so it can access and run those programs.
 To do this, add the full path to the `bin` directory to your PATH environment variable.